 In order to annotate and detect propagandistic techniques, please follow the following steps:

-Exercise:
+Example:

 Manchin says Democrats acted like babies at the SOTU

 Democrat West Virginia Sen. Joe Manchin says his colleagues’ refusal to stand or applaud during President Donald Trump’s State of the Union speech was disrespectful and a signal that the party is more concerned with obstruction than it is with progress.